 At the time Snowfall came together, Among Us was booming in popularity and COVID lockdown was just getting started.
 We loved playing Among Us and found the social deduction genre exciting.
 We started scheming and tinkering with our own social deduction multiplayer game, which became our project known as It Was You.

-It's still in development.
-Six years later.
+Six years later and it's still in development.
 I think people call that development hell, but to us it's been an awesome journey.

 We'll launch this game eventually, and we know it'll be awesome when we do.